-Hastinapur : Situated in the district Meerut about 100 kms. from Deihi connected through Meerut-Bijnor Road, it has been a silent witness to the majestic, grandeur, royal conflicts and princely anecdotes of Pandavas & Kauravas.
-It was known as capital city of Pandavas and Kauravas in Mahabharata times.
-Sites related to Mahabharata are spread through out Hastinapur as Vidurr Tila, Pandaveshwar Temple, Baradri, Draunadeshwar Temple, Karna Temple, Draupadi Ghat and Kama Ghat etc. Hastinapur is also a sacred place for Jain devotees.
+Hastinapur : It is situated in district Meerut & connected through Meerut-Bijnor Road, about 37 kms. from Meerut and 100 kms. from Delhi.
+It has been the silent witness to the majestic, grandeur, royal conflicts and princely anecdotes of Pandavas & Kauravas.
+It was also known as capital city of Pandavas and Kauravas at the time of Mahabharata.
+Sites related to Mahabharata spread across the Hastinapur like Vidurr Tila, Pandaveshwar Temple, Baradri, Draunadeshwar Temple, Karna Temple, Draupadi Ghat and Kama Ghat etc.

 Click here for more information about Hastinapur